trufont/trufont/README.rst

    ``git push -u origin my-cool-new-feature``

-9. Finally, clik "New pull request" on TruFont's Github page to submit your patch.
+9. Finally, click "New pull request" on TruFont's Github page to submit your patch.

-We will be happy to review and integrate it in the main app.
+We will be happy to review and integrate it into the main app.

 Happy hacking with TruFont! :muscle: